Director

 BETTER Study Project Manager

-Chris received a Bachelor of Science degree in Psychology in 2010 from the University of Iowa, and a Master of Science in Experimental Psychology in 2016 from Nova Southeastern University.
+Chris received a Bachelor of Science degree in Psychology in 2010 from the University of Iowa, and a Master of Science in experimental psychology in 2016 from Nova Southeastern University.
 He has worked in a variety of lab roles throughout his career and is interested in both cognitive training and physical activity as potential ways to slow cognitive decline.
 Outside of lab, he enjoys running, and working on home renovation projects.

 Megan